 How to Participate

-It’s simple and it’s fun: Linguistic Risk-Taking Passports will be handed out in selected ESL and FLS classes offered by the Official Languages and Bilingualism Institute.
+It’s simple and it’s fun: Linguistic Risk-Taking Passports will be handed out in selected ESL and FLS classes offered by the Official Languages and Bilingualism Institute as well as at uOGlobal workshops.
 The passport can also be downloaded from this website.
 Students will undertake various linguistic risks outside of class across campus.
 Towards the end of the term, there will be an opportunity to submit completed passports for a draw to win prizes.

 Currently the Linguistic Risk-Taking Initiative is only available to learners registered in selected language courses offered through the Official Languages and Bilingualism Institute.
 However, we are working on expanding it to a much wider audience.
 Please stay tuned for updates.

 - Take as many risks as possible from the list included in the passport.

 - Give yourself a check mark for each risk taken:

 - Most risks can be repeated up to three times (see number of checkboxes by each risk);

 - Risks can be taken in any order you like;